 The constant changes in temperature associated with long-term use outdoors (including installation in an unheated enclosure) can cause problems with condensation.
 Only the F 458 motor is suitable for long term use in environments with considerable temperature fluctuations.

-The answer is no, but with one caveat.
+The pump tubes themselves are not extendable.
 All Flux drum and IBC pump tubes are fixed lengths.
-Therefore, if you have a 700 mm long pump and you want to empty an IBC container, the pump will not reach the bottom of the IBC.
-A longer pump is required.
+Therefore, if you have a 700 mm long pump and you want to empty an 1100 mm deep container, the pump will not reach the bottom of the IBC.
+A longer pump is usually required.

 There are a few considerations here.
 F 310 and F 430 Flux drum and container pumps with mechanical seal are ideal for handling different chemicals, as they have the lowest wetted area of any comparable Flux pump.
 This reduces the risk of cross-contamination when moving the pump between different containers.
 However, it’s important to consider whether the pump will require cleaning between uses.